banool/lectureDL/README.md

 sudo apt-get install python3.6-venv
 # Now just follow the MacOS instructions
 ```

+### Windows 10 with bash (WSL)
+- Don't work from the subsystem's filesystem, it doesn't play too nice with Windows explorer or anything.
+Instead, move into the Windows file system, e.g. `cd /mnt/c/Users/<username>/Desktop`.
+- Clone or unzip the lectureDL repo here.
+- Copy chromedriver into lectureDL (it'll just be on the Desktop) and cd there from bash, e.g. `cd /mnt/c/Users/<username>/Desktop/lectureDL`.
+- Follow the Linux instructions for installing Python 3.6 (with venv), as well as the MacOS instructions afterwards to set up the venv.
+Don't run `lectureDL.py` yet though, it won't work.

+Here you have two options:
+1. Change the `'uni_location'` option in `settings_example.py` to the folder that you want.
+If you aren't using a settings file then this of course won't work.
+2. Create the folder `~/Downloads` or make it a symbolic link to somewhere else, e.g. `cd ~ && ln -s /mnt/c/Users/<username>/Downloads Downloads`.

+After this you should **finally** be good to go.
+Good luck!

 ## How to use
 TODO youtube tutorial vid maybe.